victimsnino/ReactivePlusPlus/Readme.md

 In short: ReactivePlusPlus is library for building asynchronous event-driven streams of data with help of sequences of primitive operators in the declarative form.

 RPP v2 follows zero-overhead principle and most of the operators are (and will) minimize overhead.
 How?
 Due to elimination of heap allocations and avoiding unnecessary things.
 During implementatuon of v1 i've found a lot of cases where RPP does unnecessary expensive things.
+As a result, `v2` does only required things and nothing else.
+It follow to fantastic performance.

 Currently ReactivePlusPlus is still under development but it has a lot of implemented operators for now.
-List of implemented features can be found in [API Reference](https://victimsnino.github.io/ReactivePlusPlus/v2/docs/html/group__rpp.html) with very detailed documentation for each of them
+List of implemented features can be found in [API Reference](https://victimsnino.github.io/ReactivePlusPlus/v2/docs/html/group__rpp.html) with very detailed documentation for each of them.

 **Example**: